mikejonestechno/bitburner-scripts/docs/07gameplay.md

 If _foodnstuff_ was at maximum available money of $50.00m that would be $187.50k for each successful hack. with a maximum average hack rate = $1.41k per second.

-The _foodnstuff_ server is the current target with highest hack rate $56.20 / second, and the highest max money hack rate of $1.41k / second.
+The _foodnstuff_ server is the best hack target with current hack rate $56.20 / second, and the highest max money hack rate of $1.41k / second.

 ```
 [home /]> run util/dashboard.js --show hack